imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/README.md

 #### How file types are identified

-1. **Binary Files**: Binary files, such as images, videos, and executables, are identified using the 'magic number'.
+1. **Binary files**: Binary files, such as images, videos, and executables, are identified using the 'magic number'.
-2. **Text Files**: Text files, such as HTML, CSS, and JavaScript, are identified using the file extension.
+2. **Text files**: Text files, such as HTML, CSS, and JavaScript, are identified using the file extension.
-3. **Text Files without extension**: When a text file is uploaded without an extension, it is categorized under the content-type `application/octet-stream.’
+3. **Text files without extension**: When a text file is uploaded without an extension, it is categorized under the content-type `application/octet-stream.’

 ## Bulk file upload